peeyushsrj/core-music-junk-cleaner/README.md

 ### Future TODO

-- [ ] Launching a browser on start of this pgm.
+- [ ] Launching a browser on startup, demo gif on readme, support other music formats.
-- [ ] X platform Binaries.
+- [ ] Setting up CI for X platform Binaries.
-- [ ] Demo gif on readme.
-- [ ] Add support to other music formats.
-- [ ] Cutting out core from UI.
+- [ ] Cutting out core from UI (Imp).
-- [ ] Advertizing for fun & usability.
+- [ ] Advertizing!

 ### License